JinTA0/CV/README.md

 **Intern** ```Jan 2015 - Jun 2015```
 *Ningbo Ship Design & Research Center Co.
 Ltd.* Ningbo, China
--
+- Obtained understanding about the whole design process of shipbuilding include details design and construction design, familiar with relevant industry regulations.
--
+- Compiled resource book about need for ships operating in polar waters to aid in project design.
-- Completed graduation project of structural design and strength analysis through finite element method of 46m Stern Trawler.
+- Completed graduation project of structural design with AutoCAD and strength analysis with Patran through finite element method of 46m Stern Trawler.

 ***